 How to get around Almaty

-Almaty is a fairly small city by western standars.
-Most things can be reached with a 2-3 kilometer walk.
-Alternativwe suggest you download the Yandex app and order lifts through it.
+Almaty is a fairly small city by western standards.
+Most things can be reached with a 2-3 kilometre walk.
+Alternatively we suggest you download the Yandex app and order lifts through it.

 Using your phone in Almaty